Frequently asked questions – tuition fees

 The university is committed to ensuring relevant help and support throughout this exceptional situation.
 If you have a specific question relating to tuition fees or individual circumstance impacting your tuition fees or scholarship, please write to: [email protected].

-Degree students from the UK are exempt from tuition fees as long as they have the EU-right-to-residence from Migri in accordance with the Brexit withdrawal agreement – that is, the EU residence status must have been granted on the basis of an application that has a connection to the withdrawal agreement.
+Students from the UK studying in bachelor's or master's programmes at Aalto University are exempt from tuition fees as long as they have the EU-right-to-residence from Migri in accordance with the Brexit withdrawal agreement – that is, the EU residence status must have been granted on the basis of an application that has a connection to the withdrawal agreement.
 Residence permit card with the EU right of residence is sufficient proof for exemption.
 More information on Brexit permits on Migri's pages.

-Without the EU-right-to-residence, UK degree students are liable to tuition fees and residence permit requirements like other non-EU/EEA students, with the same exemptions as given in the exemption from tuition fees pages.
-Full tuition fee liability contains the possibility to apply for Aalto scholarships.
+Without the EU-right-to-residence, UK degree students are liable to tuition fees and residence permit requirements like other non-EU/EEA students at Aalto University, with the same exemptions as given in the exemption from tuition fees pages.
+Full tuition fee liability contains the possibility to apply for Aalto's scholarships.